OpenAI’s bot can now defeat skilled Dota 2 teams

 In more than one instance during play, it sacrificed its “safe lane” — the path on the map of least resistance toward the enemy base — in favor of controlling the opposing team’s safe lane.
 And by aggressively attacking barricades and flanking heroes, it leveled up its own heroes and moved toward the enemy base faster than many of its human opponents.

-OpenAI Five also learned entirely new techniques in the course of play, like avoiding projectiles and giving heroes a generous amount of early experience points.
+OpenAI Five also learned new techniques in the course of play, like avoiding projectiles and giving heroes a generous amount of early experience points.
 It even deployed techniques like “creep blocking,” in which a hero physically blocks the path of a hostile creep, a basic unit in the game, to slow their progress.

 “Gaining long-term rewards such as strategic map control often requires sacrificing short-term rewards … since grouping up to attack … takes time,” the OpenAI team wrote.
 “This observation reinforces our belief that the system is truly optimizing over a long horizon.”